 2600.12 Form HCFA-25I.1, Medicaid Program Budget Report - State and Local Administration for the Current Year. -- To meet needs expressed by EOMB for comparable breakdowns of budget and expenditure information so that HCFA may be able to make more accurate budget forecasts, forms have been developed to capture quarterly reporting of State and Local Administration for the current and the budget fiscal years.

---§-
+Complete this form in its entirety for each quarterly submission.
+Round all dollar amounts to the nearest thousand.
+Update the current year as the fiscal year progresses to reflect new or revised quarterly Budget estimates.

+A. Line Headings for Lines 1 to 17. -- Administrative services listed in lines 1 to 14 are defined in §2600.7.
+Make entries for each service for which estimates are reported on Form HCFA-25I.
+Line 15 reflects the sum of lines 1 to 14.
+For lines 16 and 16A, enter the total of all collections and prior period adjustments, respectively, that are related to State and local administration for the Medical Assistance Program.
+Line 17 is the net total of line 14 less the sum of lines 16 and 16A.

 B. Column Headings for Columns A, C, E, and G. -- Enter the estimated State and Local Administration expenditures computable for Federal funding for each quarter of the current fiscal year.